 I am an architect in Akamai’s Web Performance business unit who likes to build foundational technologies to improve the current state of web performance.
 I am also a member of Akamai’s Foundry, the cutting-edge arm for applied R&D that believes in the “fail fast, succeed faster” philosophy and focuses on exploring new technology opportunities to improve all forms of Internet performance.

-If you'd like to collaborate on ideas that have the potential to make the web faster, safer, and bigger, feel free to reach out
+If you'd like to collaborate on ideas that help understand today's web better or have the potential to make the web faster, safer, bigger, or enjoyable, feel free to reach out

 .
 I always reply to emails.